DarkAndBlue/HytaleDiscordSpreadsheetScript/README.md

 as "Method" select "POST"
-and as "Content Type" select "application/json" the "Body" should be ```{ "username":"New Blogpost is out!", "content":"<<<{{Value}}>>>"}``` you can also choose a other username
+and as "Content Type" select "application/json" the "Body" should be ```{ "username":"New Blogpost is out!", "content":"<<<{{Value}}>>>"}``` you can also choose a other username then create your action and enable it and you are ready to recieve webhooks about hytale blogposts
 ```
 =IMPORTXML("https://hytale.com/news","//*[@class=""post__details__heading""]//text()") & "
 " & IMPORTXML("https://hytale.com/news","//*[@class=""post__details__body""]//text()") & "